11 releases

 Instance<Any>

-is functionally equivalent to Entity
+is functionally and semantically identical to a regular Entity

 .

-is safely convertible to an Instance<U>
+is safely convertible to any Instance<U>

 if CastInto<U>